I am leading the postgraduate course in Fish and Fisheries Ecology and the MSc course Ecology for Fish Management and Conservation

-Many of the projects I am currently working on aims to add understanding about how interacting human pressures and climate change may impact aquatic resources and their responses to fishing, by linking physiological responses to community-level impacts.
+Many of the projects I am currently working on aims to add understanding about how interacting human pressures and climate change may impact aquatic resources by linking physiological responses to community-level impacts.

 Specific study topics include: